lo20120503/lo20120503.github.io/notebook.md

 - [Blocks](#blocks)

-Hat Block	Looks like a square, has a little hump at the top, it's used for starting a stack of blocks and belongs as the starting block at the very top of a stack.
+Hat Block	Looks like a square, It has a little hump at the top.
+It's used for starting a stack of blocks and belongs as the starting block at the very top of a stack.

 Stack / Command Block

 C-Block

 Reporter /

 Boolean /

 Repeat Block

 Wait Until Block

 If Then Block

 Forever Block

 - [Concepts](#concepts)